Monogramm/docker-frappe/README.md

 # List of frappe apps (space separated) to init on startup (bench install-app)
 FRAPPE_APP_INIT=

-# Default protocol (should either be empty or http:// or https:// when using SSL)
+# Default protocol (should either be empty, or http:// or https:// when using SSL)
 FRAPPE_DEFAULT_PROTOCOL=

 # Default site